 Guten Tag!
 This course focuses on the four key areas of German language study: listening, speaking, reading and writing.
 Each topic consists of a vocabulary theme, grammar concept, reading and listening comprehension activities, speaking and writing activities, and various interactive activities and practices to reinforce newly acquired tools and skills.
 Students actively engage in their language learning during highly-interactive live class sessions.
 In the course of studying the language, students will also study the rich cultural history of the German-speaking regions of the world.
 By the end of this course, students will be able to communicate in German personal information about themselves and a variety of topics including their hobbies, family, school, clothing, food and traveling.
 In addition to developing proficiency in the language, students will be introduced to various aspects of German culture through weekly cultural highlights and through special projects.

 German 1 Language and Culture

-Note: Would you like to add more German cultural activities and conversational practice to German experience?
+Suggested Pairing: Would you like to add more German cultural activities and conversational practice to your German experience?
 Enroll in the German Language and Culture Club (4046) course along with this course.